AmanDeva/Routine-Master/README.md

 ### 3. **One-Time Task Management**
    - Add tasks that need to be completed on a specific date and time.
    - Tasks are displayed on an interactive calendar for easy visualization.
-   - Users can view past, present, and future tasks on the calendar.
+   - Users can view  present and future tasks on the calendar.

 ---

 ### 4. **Alarm Functionality**
    - Alarms can be set for both daily routines and one-time tasks.
-   - Notifications are sent via Firebase Cloud Messaging (FCM).
    - Customizable alarm tones and snooze options.

 ---